This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Here are some pictures I’ve taken of the historic Ryman Alley:

-The Ryman Alley recently got a facelift.
+The Ryman Alley got a facelift in 2011.
 Thanks to better lighting, better drainage & sewage control, and underground utilities, the Ryman Alley is much more pedestrian friendly now:

 Our Favorite Downtown Nashville Bars

 Our favorites tend to be the old-fashioned honky tonks over the newer, trendier bars.
 Yes, the music is mostly Country, but it’s not always the classic, cry-in-your beer variety.
 Depending on when you go, you’ll find a good mix of classic Rock and modern Country as well.

 We usually stick to the bars on Broadway between 2nd Avenue and 5th Avenue, starting at 5th Avenue with the Nashville bars that have the Ryman Alley out their back door.